ShihanYang/UKGsE/readme.md

-# UKG$_s$E
+# UKG<sub>s</sub>E
-These codes implement UKG$_s$E model by *pytorch* and *gensim* in the python language, which provides the fast but effective Knowledge Graphs Embedding and more accurate confidence prediction on uncertainty of relation facts in KG.
+These codes implement UKG<sub>s</sub>E model by *pytorch* and *gensim* in the python language, which provides the fast but effective Knowledge Graphs Embedding and more accurate confidence prediction on uncertainty of relation facts in KG.
 Some kinds of approximate knowledge reasoning can also be done in the Uncertain Knowledge Graph Embedding (UKGE) space.

 ## Install
 Local environment should be equal to or above as following: